 Percentage of Utah Children Who Were Obese by Grade and Sex, 1st, 3rd, and 5th Grades, Utah, 2018

-Data SourceUtah Department of Health, Bureau of Health Promotion, Physical Activity, Nutrition and Obesity Program Height/Weight Measurement
+Data SourceUtah Department of Health, Bureau of Health Promotion, Healthy Living Through Environment, Policy and Improved Clinical Care Program Height/Weight Measurement

 Data NotesChildhood obesity is determined by calculating BMI using the height, weight, age, and sex of the child.
 The child is considered to be obese if the resulting BMI is greater than or equal to the 95th percentile for age and sex based on the Centers for Disease Control and Prevention Growth Charts (2 to 20 years: Boys Body Mass index-for-age percentiles and 2 to 20 years: Girls Body Mass index-for-age percentiles). [[br]]